savil/savil.github.com/_drafts/2018-01-25-stanford-bpase-twooheighteen-day-two.md

 q. is there persistent store of memory like eth?
 - no global storage. modelled closer to btc with inputs and outputs

-Beyond Hellman's time-memory trade-offs with applications to proofs of space
+Talk 6: Beyond Hellman's time-memory trade-offs with applications to proofs of space {#talk6}
 -------
 By Bram Cohen